 - Hands-on experience (performing animal exams) starting in the first semester.

-Check out this video by Brittney Kilgore, why did Brittney choose SGU?
+Check out this video by Brittney Kilgore; why did Brittney choose SGU, the Grenada veterinary school?
 Brittney interviews some students and highlights the pros and cons of attending a Caribbean vet school (St. George’s University).

-The last Caribbean veterinary school we will feature is St. Mathew’s University School of Veterinary Medicine.
-St. Mathew’s veterinary university is on the Grand Cayman island.
-St. Mathew’s is a small school compared to Ross and SGU.
-The class size ranges from 10-20 students.
+The last Caribbean veterinary school we will feature is St. Mathew’s University School of Veterinary Medicine, on the Grand Cayman island.
+The veterinary college is a small school compared to Ross and SGU.
+This Cayman Islands vet school has a typical class size ranging from 10-20 students.

 Some facts about St. Mathew’s vet school:

 - This Caribbean vet school has a surgery facility that services the general population on the island.
-This is a great feature to have for learning surgical techniques.
+An on-campus surgery facility is a great feature to have for learning surgical techniques.

 - Tuition as of 2020 is $174,875.00

-- St. Mathew’s partners with over 5 North American veterinary universities for clinical rotations.
+- St. Mathew’s partners with over 5 North American veterinary universities for the student clinical rotations.

-- New students can live on-campus or off-campus.
+- At this Cayman Island vet school, new students can live on-campus or off-campus.

 - No VMCAS application.

-- Students attend this Caribbean vet through right through the summer.
-Allowing you to graduate and start your veterinary career faster.
+- Students attend this Caribbean vet school right through the summer, which allows you to graduate and start your veterinary career faster.

 - Must get private student loans to fund this Caribbean veterinary school education.